 At Jewish Family and Children’s Services, we honor and support families who have experienced the loss of a baby through miscarriage, stillbirth, or infant death.

 Our compassionate bereavement counselors are here to help individuals and families of all faiths and backgrounds during this time of grief and loss.
-We continue to offer emotional, practical, and spiritual support virtually during the COVID-19 pandemic.
+We continue to offer emotional, practical, and spiritual support—both virtually and in person.

 We can help with:

 • Rabbinic and/or interfaith chaplain support in considering options for burial and memorializing

 We are here to help you.
 Please call JFCS to speak with a counselor or rabbi today: 415-449-1212

 “The recognition that I felt from my therapist at JFCS was so comforting.
 Life is now moving in a beautiful way towards our next chapter.”—Gal, JFCS client and mother of baby Tikva

 The Memory Garden: A Sacred Place to Reflect and Heal